Malatesh-Patil-67/mlops/README.md

 Created a Dockerfile to containerize the Flask application.

 Built a Docker image.
-Ran a Docker container for the Flask application.
+RUN a Docker container for the Flask application.

 Continuous Integration/Continuous Deployment (CI/CD):